Omni-Tooling/FocusCuts-Site/privacy-policy.md

 ## Changes to this Policy

 This Policy is current as of the Effective Date set forth above.
 We may change this Policy from time to time, and if we do we’ll post any changes, including any material changes, on this page, so please be sure to check back periodically.
-If you continue to use WhenWorks after those changes are in effect, you agree to the revised Policy.
+If you continue to use FocusCuts after those changes are in effect, you agree to the revised Policy.

 ## Contacting Us